FREQUENTLY ASKED QUESTIONS

 10. Mailing of the music?

-11. How it is with starting order?
+11. How is it with starting order?

 For first qualification every pilot will allot a number from box (or hat) which represents his start number.